Juliet's House and Museum

 DetailsNews

-Also with the Verona card it is mandatory to reserve the entrance on www.museiverona.com
+Even with the Verona card, it is mandatory to book the entry time on the website www.museiverona.com

 Opening times